jake-dame/reductor/report/report.md

 ### Strategy

-We talked a bit about a related thing - unless I'm mistaken in the similarities between these two - in the form of the plug-in architecture stuff, which I would like to implement more of in the project, in the future.
+We talked a bit about a related thing - unless I'm mistaken in the similarities between these two - in the form of the plug-in architecture stuff, which I would like to implement more of in this project, in the future.

-The problem solved by the approach is that at compile-time, I obviously don't know which MIDI file I will be processing.
+At compile-time, I obviously don't know which MIDI file I will be processing.

-The bigger problem, however, is that certain data structures (Column vs. Box) have different breadth of context and might know something the other doesn't in terms of hand-splitting functions or reduction algorithms.
+The problem is that certain data structures (Column vs. Box) have different breadth of context and might know something the other doesn't, which might change the ways the hands should be split up, or which reduction algorithms to apply.

+Currently, the kind of reduction my program is capable of is pretty limited to the Column stuff (i.e. vertical analysis; chordal stuff), due to the fact that I need some re-designing of exactly how Notes are stored, accessed, and changed while spread out across many containers and instances (the last section of this report talks about this).

+But, in the future, things like:
++ Texture-/rhythm-based reduction: diminution or augmentation (i.e. arpeggiation of unwieldy chords or chord sequences) of rhythm values based on how thick a texture is in a certain region
++ Harmonic-based reduction: what notes can I remove from this Column based on the key area (which would have to be determined using a wider context than a single Column)

+are going to need to apply very different reduction algorithms in various contexts.

 Right now, the only place implementing this design pattern is the `Column` class, which has a: